The iPhone-Mac unification dream is a step closer to reality

 One of the key themes for iOS 13 is speed.

-Federighi noted app load times are twice as fast, while Face ID unlocks 30% faster.
+Federighi said app load times are twice as fast, while Face ID unlocks 30% faster.
 App downloads are half the size, with updates coming in 60% smaller.

-The once beleaguered app Apple Maps also got a big upgrade with more filled-out graphics and the ability to check out a 3D view of businesses, similarly to Google Maps.
+The once beleaguered app Apple Maps also got a big upgrade, with more-filled-out graphics and the ability to check out a 3D view of businesses, similar to Google Maps.
 But Apple showed off its smooth transition as you cruise through a street in that mode.
-You can also share up-to-date ETA based on real-time traffic.
+You can also share up-to-date ETA info based on real-time traffic data.

-But one of the biggest cheers came from the introduction of dark mode.
+But one of the biggest cheers came after the introduction of dark mode.
 Because who doesn't sneak in a few extra minutes checking email while in bed?

-Another announcement that got big cheers was the unveiling of the Mac Pro.
-The super high-end machine, more of a box than the previous generation's cylindrical design, is aimed toward creatives and other workers who require a powerful machine to create videos and other complicated graphics.
+Another announcement that got big cheers was the unveiling of the updated Mac Pro.
+The superhigh-end machine, more of a box than the previous generation's cylindrical design, is aimed toward creatives and other workers who require a powerful machine to create videos and other complicated graphics.

 With the last update dating back to 2013, it was a long time coming.
-Many creatives left the Mac world for more powerful PC alternatives.
+Many creatives had left the Mac world for more-powerful PC alternatives.

 The new Mac Pro boasts a 28-core Intel Xeon processor, 1.5 terabytes of storage and powerful Radeon graphics chips from AMD.